 The IP5 Offices work together closely to improve efficiency and address the growing backlogs in applications worldwide.
 The heads of the IP5 Offices meet annually to decide on strategy and review progress.

-The elimination of unnecessary duplication of work among the offices, enhancement of patent examination efficiency and quality, and guarantee of the stability of patent right.
+For the first ten years of their co-operation, the IP5 Offices' focus was on "the elimination of unnecessary duplication of work among the offices, enhancement of patent examination efficiency and quality, and guarantee of the stability of patent right".

 services for users